How to Set Up Redirects in Netlify (_redirects File and netlify.toml)

 /docs/* /documentation/:splat 301

-The * matches everything after /docs/, and :splat passes it through to the destination.
+The * matches everything after /docs/, and :splat passes it through.
+So:

 • /docs/getting-started/documentation/getting-started